Goldman Sachs leads $23M in funding for Brazilian e-commerce startup Olist – TechCrunch

 Today, Olist says its platform provides tools that support “all the stages of an e-commerce operation” with the goal of helping merchants see “rapid increases in sales volume.”
 It currently has about 25,000 merchants on its platform.

 The startup is no doubt benefiting from the pandemic-fueled e-commerce boom taking place all over the world as more people have turned to online shopping.
 Latin America, in general, has been home to increased e-commerce adoption.
-The region’s $85 billion e-commerce market is growing rapidly with projections of it reaching $116.2 billion in 2023.
+The region’s $85 billion e-commerce market is growing rapidly, with projections of it reaching $116.2 billion in 2023.

 As evidence of that, Olist says its revenue tripled to a record number in the first quarter of 2021 compared to the previous year, although it did not provide hard figures.
 It also reportedly doubled revenue in 2020, according to Bloomberg.